Connor Maloney's two goals, Mikey Minutillo's first goal since 2012 help Penn State to 2-0-0 start to the season

 Following a pair of strong seasons to begin his career at PSU, Warming's 2012 squad accumulated a 3-1-2 conference record to capture the team's first Big Ten regular season championship in seven years.
 The Nittany Lions held opponents to just over one goal-per-game during the season, as they went unbeaten in their final four regular season conference contests.

-The 2011 campaign presented a major milestone for Warming as he became the 31st NCAA Division 1 men's soccer head coach to capture 400 career victories after the Nittany Lions downed Florida International, 1-0, in the team's fourth game of the season.
+The 2011 campaign presented a major milestone for Warming as he became the 31st NCAA Division I men's soccer head coach to capture 400 career victories after the Nittany Lions downed Florida International, 1-0, in the team's fourth game of the season.
 Penn State struggled through the Big Ten regular season, but hit its stride in the conference tournament, earning the distinction of being the first No. 7 seed to reach the title game.

 The Nittany Lions switched roles from a high-powered offense in 2010 to a shutdown defense in 2011.
 The team allowed just 14 goals, the fewest since the 1977 squad surrended 12 scores.
 Rookie goalkeeper Andrew Wolverton set school records for the most shutouts in a season (12) and led the Big Ten in GAA (0.60) and save percentage (.821).

-Warming led the Lions to 14 wins in 2011, the most by a PSU team since 2002, a Big Ten Tournament title game appearance, and to the program's first NCAA postseason victory in five years.
+Warming led the Lions to 14 wins in 2011, the most by a PSU team since 2002, a Big Ten Tournament title game appearance, and the program's first NCAA postseason victory in five years.

 Penn State boasted one of the nation's most prolific offenses in 2010, totaling 144 points (45 goals, 54 assists) in 23 games.
 Junior forward Corey Hertzog posted the most productive season by a Nittany Lion in 55 years, recording an NCAA-leading 20 goals and 46 points.
 Senior midfielder Matheus Braga led the nation and shattered the Big Ten single season record in assists, registering 17.
-Both players earned NSCAA Second Team All-American honors.
+Both players earned NSCAA Second Team All-America honors.

 Warming, whose distinguished career spans 35 years, came to Happy Valley from Creighton University, where he took over a previously dormant program and developed it into a conference and regional power and national title contender.